Kennel Cough Symptoms and Treatment

 - Antibiotics – Doxycycline is our choice.

 - Cough Suppressants – Cough Tablets™ are effective.

 - These guys have sore throats so be sure the tiny dogs are eating regularly and feed soft food.
 You don’t want to deal with hypoglycemia as well.

 - Other Remedies

 - We often put Vicks® or eucalyptus oil on a cloth and let the puppy sleep with it.
-We find the tiny dog breaths easier and sleeps better.
+We find the tiny dogs breathe easier and sleep better.

-With respiratory disease transmitted so easily, preventing through vaccination is the best control.
+With respiratory disease transmitted so easily, prevention through vaccination is the best control.

-Kennel Cough vaccines will reduce the chance of disease and they include protection against the three most common causes; Adenovirus, Parainfluenza and Bordetella bronchiseptica.
+will reduce the chance of disease, and they include protection against the three most common causes: Adenovirus, Parainfluenza and Bordetella bronchiseptica.
 Other two more common causes include Influenza and Distemper.

 Influenza is now an issue in dogs and can be prevented with vaccination.
 Boarding kennels often require this vaccine to protect your dog from transmitting or getting influenza.
 If you show dogs, you can expect the Influenza vaccine